2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 Full Philosophy & Religious Studies at Grand Valley State University Report

-University of Wisconsin - Milwaukee did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a bachelor’s degree.
-It came in at #22 on the list.
-UWM is a fairly large public school located in the city of Milwaukee.
+University of Wisconsin - Milwaukee landed the #22 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
+UWM is a very large public school located in the city of Milwaukee.

 About 47% of the students majoring in philosophy and religious studies at the school are women while 53% are male.